HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 ☒ Employees (Indicate below which categories apply: All employees, Permanent full-time, Temporary full-time, Continuous part-

-time, Casual, Probationary, Student, Management, Non-union) • All employees
+time, Casual, Probationary, Student, Management, Non-union)

 ☐ Unions (Indicate below which categories apply: All Unions, CUPE 68 Civic, CUPE 68 Mechanics, CUPE 791, IATSE, IBEW, KPFFA)